wlee367/Redux-Meme-Generator/README.md

   <h3 align="center">Meme Generator</h3>

   <p align="center">
     A web application that leverages the ImgFlip API to generate some memes.
 For fun.
-Now live at <a href="https://admiring-curie-b7aa22.netlify.app/">here</a>
+Now live <a target="_blank" rel="noreferrer" href="https://admiring-curie-b7aa22.netlify.app/">here</a>
   </p>
 </p>